DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Methodology

 For a training sample \((x_i, y_i)\), where \(y_i = c = \{t, k\}\) is assumed, the label \(c\) is considered to correspond to the \(k\)-th class of incremental task \(t\), with \(k \in \{1, 2, \dots, |C_t|\}\).
 As illustrated in Fig.~\ref{fig:pipeline}, the inputs to \textbf{AEF} include the visual features \(\mathbf{z}_i = \mathcal{F}_{\Theta}(x_i)\), the rudimentary text embedding \(\mathbf{w}_{c} = \mathcal{T}(\textbf{RP}_{y_i})\), and the embedding candidates \(\mathbf{EC}_{c}\).
 The cosine similarity between the visual features \(\mathbf{z}_i\) and the rudimentary text embedding \(\mathbf{w}_{c}\) is calculated as:

 Subsequently, the similarity scores between the visual features and each embedding candidate in \(\mathbf{EC}_{c}\) are calculated:

 where \(j \in \{1, 2, \dots, n_{dsc}\}\).
-To mitigate the risk of overfitting in the CLIP's visual encoder, visual features with low relevance to either class text or GA descriptions should be filtered out.
+To mitigate the risk of overfitting in the CLIP’s visual encoder, visual features with low relevance to either class text or GA descriptions should be filtered out, as they are unlikely to support meaningful visual-GA instance matching.
+Retaining these irrelevant features would introduce noise into the optimization directions during training, thereby increasing the risk of overfitting and accelerating knowledge forgetting.
 Hence, a condition \(\chi(\mathbf{z}_i)\) is defined to filter visual features as:

 Here, \(\delta_d\) is a predefined threshold.
 The similarity between retained visual features and the rudimentary text embedding is used to define the anchor threshold \(AT_i^c\):